 sending messages to users on the Internet.

-- Auto Learning - Inbound email filters improve when you send outbound emails.
+- Auto Learning - Inbound email filtering improves when you send outbound emails.

-For example, inbound messages from a friend or business colleague gets credit when out
+For example, inbound messages from a friend or business colleague receives credit when

 Xeams has previously encountered outbound emails.